If you’re looking for a product design partner and want to book a free consultation to discuss your needs, contact us today!

 ● Pricing Model: The pricing model has to suit your needs and budget.
 Generally, companies have more than one pricing model—a fixed priced contract or time-and-material contract (where you will pay for the time and materials the company takes to develop your product).
 Make sure to discuss your options with your design partner and evaluate which pricing option benefits you the most.

 ● Industry Standards and Regulations: Make sure the company has a valid license or certification to operate in the area and that it follows all standards and regulations required for that industry.
-For engineering companies in Ontario, for example, you can check the Directory of Professional Engineers Ontario (PE), that lists the accredited companies.
+For engineering companies in Ontario, for example, you can check the Directory of Professional Engineers Ontario (PEO), that lists the accredited companies.

 Benefits of outsourcing your product development